hypra/gla11y/README.md

 GLA11Y
 ======

-This tool checks accessibility of .ui files.
+This tool checks accessibility of GtkBuilder .ui files produced e.g. by glade It looks for various issues, and notably missing or bogus labelling relations.

+It can for instance be used in Continous Integration checks to make sure not to introduce accessibility regressions.

 This file describes the tool itself.